-- Develop a national strategy for agricultural research and extension that contributes to the achievement of agricultural development objectives, and follow -up its in plement agricultural extension as the basis for financing research and extension activities to be implemented by institutions participating in the Commission.
+- Develop a national strategy for agricultural research and extension that contributes to the achievement of agricultural development objectives, and follow-up its in plem entation.
+U se the national strategy for research and agricultural extension as the basis for financing research and extension activities to be implemented by institutions participating in the Commission.